Alevsk/rbac-atlas/content/charts/longhorn/_index.md

 ---
-title: longhorn
+title: "longhorn"
-description: Longhorn is a distributed block storage system for Kubernetes.
+description: "Longhorn is a distributed block storage system for Kubernetes."
 ---

 ## longhorn